Signed in as:

 Recent commentary has begun to describe aspects of this cultural moment.
 Concepts such as “suicidal empathy” capture the sense that moral commitments can sometimes produce attitudes and outcomes that appear self-undermining.

 These observations identify real patterns in how moral attitudes behave under pressure.
 Naming the attitude, however, is not the same as understanding the structure that produces it.
+The book approaches the problem at the level of structure rather than motive.

 When urgency persists and institutions coordinate around a shared moral framework, alignment begins to function as a signal of understanding.
 Coherence gradually gains weight, correction becomes harder to register, and disagreement starts to resemble threat rather than information.